nabin01/nbook/Virtualization/VirtualBox/VB_04_PostInstall_Ubuntu_on_VirtualBox.md

 4. Enable Drag and drop between your host and guest.
 5. Work with USB.

-### Before you start
+## Before you start

 Make sure you have installed an extension pack that matches the version of your VirtualBox.
-If you have not done this, see [here]({% post_url 2022-05-23-install-virtualbox %}) for installing VirtualBox with an extension pack.

 This features also require guest additions to be installed inside your guest OS.
 It gives a guest OS necessary tools to work with above mentioned features.
 The easiest way to do this is as follows: